jocoso/Trimurti/Style.md

 **I want to** be able to click on the blogs,
 **So that I** can read the post if it is long.

-#### Acceptance Criteria
+### Acceptance Criteria
 > - User can click on a post.
-> - User can see a post page
+> - User can see a post page.
-> - User can see the information from the post he clicked displayed on the page
+> - User can see the information from the post he clicked displayed on the page.
-> - In the main post the user can see: A title, a post content, a post creator’s username and a > - date of post creation.
+> - In the main post the user can see: A title, a post content, a post creator’s username
+> - The date the post was created.
-> - User will be able to comment
+> - User will be able to comment.
-> - User will be able to see their comment once they press submit
+> - User will be able to see their comment once they press submit.
-> - User will be disallowed from seeing the option to comment when logged out
+> - User will be disallowed from seeing the option to comment when logged out.

-#### Acceptance Criteria:
+### Acceptance Criteria:
 **A Blog’s Main Page:**
-- Clicking on a post will direct you to a post page.
+- Clicking on a post will direct you to a post page
 - In the post page, the user can see
     - The post title
     - The post content
     - The post creator’s username
-    - The date created for that post.
+    - The date created for that post

 **Comment and Subscribe:**
 - The post page now will have a textbox for comments.